ucsb-cs111/w20/_lectures/lect15.md

   - In two and three dimensions
 - The diffusion equation in one dimension
   - Constant coefficients: The heated bar
   - Variable coefficients: The insulated bar
-  - A Neumann boundary condition
+  - A Neumann boundary condition [next time]
-  - Animations of matplotlib plots
+  - Animations of matplotlib plots [next time]